 How the Raspberry Pi monitoring script works

-- CPU: Usage and temperate
+- CPU: Usage and temperature

 - Memory: Usage